Tutorial: BigDataBench 5.0

 Abstract

-The current version — BigDataBench 5.0 is significant upgrade, and provides comprehensive Big Data and AI benchmark suite, including online services, offline analytics, graph analytics, AI, data warehouse, NoSQL, and streaming workloads.
-Our benchmark suite includes micro benchmarks, each of which is a single data motif, components benchmarks, which consists of the data motif combinations, and end-to-end application benchmarks, which are the combinations of component benchmarks.
-Also, we propose using the combinations of the eight data motifs with different weights to mimic the benchmarks in BigDataBench.
-Our proxy benchmarks shorten the execution time by 100s times on the real systems and they are qualified for both earlier architecture design and later system evaluation across different architectures.
+The current version — BigDataBench 4.0 is significant upgrade, and provides 13 representative real-world data sets and 47 benchmarks, including online services, offline analytics, graph analytics, AI, data warehouse, NoSQL, and streaming workloads.
+Finally, we propose using the combinations of the eight data dwarfs with different weights to mimic the benchmarks in BigDataBench.
+Our proxy benchmarks shorten the execution time by 100s times on the real systems while they are qualified for both earlier architecture design and later system evaluation across different architectures.

 Schedule